Setup and execution

 Instrument and Deploy your Android App

 - You can also instrument and deploy your APK in a recording or from code.
-For further details have a look the chapter ‘Lesson 5: Ranorex Recorder – Additional Editing Options – Types of Actions‘ and the API documentation of the ‘InstrumentAndDeployAndroidApp‘ method.
+For further details have a look at the respective action in the ⇢Detailed list of actions and the API documentation of the ‘InstrumentAndDeployAndroidApp‘ method.

 As mentioned before, the Android app KeePassDroid is taken as an example how to automate mobile applications using Ranorex.
 The APK file can be downloaded at https://storage.googleapis.com/google-code-archive-downloads/v2/code.google.com/keepassdroid/KeePassDroid-1.99.10.apk.